TaihuaRubin/AlgoTaihua/12-binarySearchTrees/binarySearchTree.md

       initData.forEach(this.add.bind(this));
     }
   }

-  searchTree(node, data) {
+  // recursive function to search where to add new node searchTree(node, data) {
-    if (data < node.data) {
+    // if data is less than out current node's data => go check left side if (data < node.data) {
       if (node.left === null) {
-        node.left = new Node(data);
+        // if there's nothing we can place node.left = new Node(data);
         return;
       } else if (node.left !== null) {
-        return this.searchTree(node.left, data);
+        // else make the root node.left and recurse return this.searchTree(node.left, data);
       }
     } else if (data > node.data) {
+      // right side
       if (node.right === null) {
         node.right = new Node(data);
         return;